 The TraceLab Project seeks to develop an experimental workbench for designing, constructing, and executing traceability experiments, and facilitating the rigorour evaluation of different traceability techniques.
 TraceLab is similar in some respects to existing tools such as Weka, MatLab, or RapidMiner, except that it is highly customized to support rigorous Software Engineering experiments as opposed to general data mining ones. read more

-The video to the right describes TraceLab and provides a short demonstration of its use.
+The video below describes TraceLab and provides a short demonstration of its use.

 Researcher: Dr. Jane Hayes